-Austin Wood Recycling chosen to clear fallen trees from September wildfiresby Jerome Alder on 11/17/11
+Austin Wood Recycling chosen to clear fallen trees from September wildfiresby Your Austin Wood Recycling Team on 11/16/11

 BURNED TREE DEBRIS WILL BRING NEW LIFE TO TEXAS GARDENS

 Posted on November 3, 2011 by Will Holford

 What do you do with thousands of trees, most of them burned to some degree, that have been cut down?
 If you’re Bluebonnet Electric Cooperative, you recycle them.
 In the aftermath of the September wildfires in Bastrop County, we are making good use of the fallen trees.“That was one of the first decisions we made when we started clearing trees from the burn zone,” said Mark Rose, Bluebonnet’s general manager.
 “We didn’t want all those trees to end up in a landfill somewhere, so we looked for a more environmentally friendly solution.”